Likava Castle

-Likava Castle (Slovak: Likavský hrad) is a castle in the village of Likavka which is a part of the Ružomberok District.
+Likava Castle (Slovak: Likavský hrad) is a castle in the village of Likavka which is a part of the Ružomberok District in Slovakia.
 It is mostly in ruins.

 Likava Castle is located in the north-western region of Liptov.
 The Castle was first mentioned in 1315.
 Its construction started with the purpose of establishing a defensive point overseeing the crossing of the river Váh and the trade route extending from the Váh Basin to Orava and onward to Poland.

 The Hunyady family, who owned the Castle, progressively expanded and renovated the main structure, adding what is known as the lower Castle during the latter half of the 15th century.
-By the second half of the 17th century, the Thökölys completed the entire fortification system; however, it proved ineffective as it failed to prevent the catastrophe at the start of the 18th century, when the retreating forces of František Rákoczi completely pulled down the Castle in 1707.
+By the second half of the 17th century, the Thökölys completed the entire fortification system; however, it proved ineffective as it failed to prevent the catastrophe at the start of the 18th century, when the retreating forces of Francis Rákoczi completely pulled down the Castle in 1707.

 History

 Likava Castle from the other side.

-The castle, situated on the route from Liptov to Orava, was likely constructed by Master Donč around the year 1335.
+The castle, situated on the route from Liptov to Orava, was likely constructed by Master Doncs around the year 1335.
 Following his demise, the castle came under the ownership of the royal chamber, and in 1397, it was involved in the campaign led by the Moravian margrave Prokop and the Opole prince Ladislav, during which the castle was captured and briefly held.
 Between 1410 and 1415, a royal construction smelter operated within the castle, resulting in numerous modifications to its structure.
 In the 1420s, the castle was under the stewardship of castellan John of Messenpek, whose subsequent contributions are well-documented in Moravia.
-When Queen Barbora Cejlská acquired Likava around 1430, it was seized by the Hussites, who only vacated it in 1434.
+When Queen Barbara of Cilli acquired Likava around 1430, it was seized by the Hussites, who only vacated it in 1434.